Keywords: semi-supervised learning, part segmentation, semantic segmentation, generative models, gradient matching

-Abstract: The success of state-of-the-art deep neural networks heavily relies on the presence of large-scale labeled datasets, which are extremely expensive and time-consuming to annotate.
-This paper focuses on reducing the annotation cost of part segmentation by generating high-quality images with a pre-trained GAN and labeling the generated images with an automatic annotator.
-In particular, we formulate the annotator learning as the following learning-to-learn problem.
-Given a pre-trained GAN, the annotator learns to label object parts in a set of randomly generated images such that a part segmentation model trained on these synthetic images with automatic labels obtains superior performance evaluated on a small set of manually labeled images.
-We show that this nested-loop optimization problem can be reduced to a simple gradient matching problem, which is further efficiently solved with an iterative algorithm.
-As our method suits the semi-supervised learning setting, we evaluate our method on semi-supervised part segmentation tasks.
-Experiments demonstrate that our method significantly outperforms other semi-supervised competitors, especially when the amount of labeled examples is limited.
+Abstract: The success of state-of-the-art deep neural networks heavily relies on the presence of large-scale labelled datasets, which are extremely expensive and time-consuming to annotate.
+This paper focuses on tackling semi-supervised part segmentation tasks by generating high-quality images with a pre-trained GAN and labelling the generated images with an automatic annotator.
+In particular, we formulate the annotator learning as a learning-to-learn problem.
+Given a pre-trained GAN, the annotator learns to label object parts in a set of randomly generated images such that a part segmentation model trained on these synthetic images with their predicted labels obtains low segmentation error on a small validation set of manually labelled images.
+We further reduce this nested-loop optimization problem to a simple gradient matching problem and efficiently solve it with an iterative algorithm.
+We show that our method can learn annotators from a broad range of labelled images including real images, generated images, and even analytically rendered images.
+Our method is evaluated with semi-supervised part segmentation tasks and significantly outperforms other semi-supervised competitors when the amount of labelled examples is extremely limited.

 One-sentence Summary: We propose a gradient-matching-based method to learn annotator which is able to label generated images with part segmentation by decoding the generator features into segmentation masks.